 The Home Depot has provided its tool rental department supplies and expertise to help rebuild the homes of military veterans who have made the ultimate sacrifice for all of us.
 Military Makeover’s goal to help renovate homes for veterans and their families, lending a helping hand here on the home front to those who have served.

-The Home Depot will continue to provide its products and services to deserving veteran families featured on Military Makeover throughout 2018.
-Future episodes will feature contributions from the company’s kitchen, flooring, paint and bathroom departments, along with the seemingly never-ending supply of Team Depot volunteers offering their sweat.
+The Home Depot will continue to provide its products and services to deserving veteran families featured on Military Makeover throughout 2019.
+Future episodes will feature contributions from a variety of the retailing giant’s departments, along with the seemingly never-ending supply of Team Depot volunteers offering their sweat.

 The Home Depot also supports veterans within their company, exemplified by the Military Appreciation, Group, also known as MAG, which is dedicated strictly to supporting active military associates, deployed reservists and their families.
 MAG – run entirely by THD associates – develops programs to ease the considerable burdens felt by veterans transitioning back to the civilian world.

-Military Makeover is delighted to have The Home Depot onboard as a proud sponsor.
+Military Makeover is delighted to have The Home Depot onboard as a proud, continuing sponsor.
 The partnership is making a difference in the lives of deserving military families who have served, embodying the series’ motto Respect, Rebuild, Repay.